stevenleung2018/digital-cv/docs/Text Resume of Steven Leung.md

 ## RELEVANT PROFESSIONAL EXPERIENCE
 ### Wildlife Application Specialist (PC-02), Canadian Wildlife Service of Environment and Climate Change Canada, June 2023-Present
-- Generate data-driven reports for application portfolio management and modernization.
+- Develop materials (requested by management and required by the Project Management Framework) contributing to an application modernization strategy.
+- Assist data migration by writing data extraction and transformation scripts in the context of application consolidation.
-- Achieve timely releases (100%) for the Species at Risk-Data Management and Tracking System (SAR-DMTS) by collaborating with Subject Matter Experts (SMEs) and Product Owners and development team to resolve issues by fixing the bugs in time or finding mutually acceptable workarounds.
+- Achieved releases within the required timelines (100% in since July 2023) for the Species at Risk-Data Management and Tracking System (SAR-DMTS) by leading the UATs and collaborating with Subject Matter Experts (SMEs) from within ECCC and other departments (DFO and PC), and by collaborating with Product Owners and development team to resolve issues by fixing the bugs in time or finding mutually acceptable workarounds.
+SAR-DMTS is the internal system used by ECCC, DFO and PC behind the [Species at risk public registry](https://www.canada.ca/en/environment-climate-change/services/species-risk-public-registry.html) for the administration of the Species at Risk Act (SARA).
-- Achieved timely release (Dec 2023) for the Nature Results Tracker (NRT) project by providing Python and SQL coding support for the testing and parsing of PDF reports.
+- Achieved release on time (Dec 2023) for the Nature Results Tracker (NRT) project by delivering Python and SQL coding support for the testing of PDF reports and data pipeline development.

 ### Project Consultant of A.I. / Head of Sales, ClusterTech Limited, 2016 – 2021
 - Provided full customer lifecycle consultancy of data science projects to clients from pre-sales to delivery.